Six black rhinos were airlifted Thursday from South Africa to

 Reuters reported that the two bulls and four cows were sedated and confined in special crates to ensure they do not cause an in-flight commotion.
 Once the mammals are settled, the hope is that they establish a breeding herd.

 The conservation initiative came after the governments of South Africa and Chad signed a memorandum of understanding in October 2017 to enable the translocation of the rhinos.
-The aim is to aid the long-term survival of this critically endangered animal.
+The aim is to aid the long-term survival of this critically

-According to the campaign website, "this is a hopeful story about the revival of a highly threatened species, as well as the trajectory of Zakouma—a park that was once ravaged by poaching and insecurity but has been transformed into a secure and flourishing park since 2010."
+campaign website, “this is a hopeful story about the revival of a highly threatened species, as well as the trajectory of Zakouma—a park that was once ravaged by poaching and insecurity but has been transformed into a secure and flourishing park since 2010.”

 Zakouma National Park is managed by the non-government organization African Parks in partnership with the government of Chad.